Back to Blog

 "What projects have you worked on?"

-Have 1-2 technical projects ready to explain in non-technical terms.
+Have 1-2 projects ready to explain in non-technical terms.
+The officer isn't a developer.

 5